-But use them incorrectly and watch out.
-Your face can quickly become red, irritated, and not happy.
+But used incorrectly, watch out.
+Your face can quickly become red, irritated, and not happy

-I know, I know, lots of essential oil gurus and sales ladies tell you to dab those oils directly on the skin.
-While you may be able to get away with doing this on the thick, tough skin on your feet and hands, your face is a different story.
+I know, I know… lots of essential oil gurus and sales ladies tell you to dab oils directly on the skin.
+You get away with doing this on the thick, tough skin of your feet and hands, but your face is a different story.

-So, how do you use those lovely oils on your skin safely?
+So, how do you safely use those lovely oils on your face?
 You should…

 2. Dilute essential oils in a carrier oil or skin care product (like a cleanser, cream, or serum).

-For the face, essential oils should be used at about 0.5% dilution.
-This means you should use no more than 2 drops of essential oil into every 1 ounce product.
+For the face, use essential oils at approximately 0.5% dilution.
+This means you should use no more than 2 drops of essential oil in every 1 ounce of carrier oil or product.

-Think of essential oils the same way you do seasoning for your food.
-A little bit does wonders but too much is overpowering (for your palate and your skin!)
+Think of essential oils the same way you do seasoning your food.
+A little bit does wonders but too much is overpowering—for your palate and your skin.

-3. Choose essential oils for your face carefully.
+3. Choose the correct essential oils for your face.

-Not all essential oils are skin-safe; even less are gentle enough to be used on your face.
-Some can even cause severe burns when applied and then exposed to the sun.
+Not all essential oils are skin-safe; even fewer are gentle enough for your face.
+Some essential oils can even cause severe burns when exposed to the sun.
 Yikes!

 Chose your facial essential oils carefully to reduce the chance of unhappy, irritated skin.

-Also, be aware that although essential oils are natural, they can cause skin irritation even when used correctly.
+Also, although essential oils are natural, they may cause skin irritation even when used correctly.
 Everyone’s skin is different, so what works for your bestie may not work for you.

 Always monitor your skin, and if you notice any irritation stop using that particular essential oil

 So, what are the best essential oils for the face?
-I’ve listed out the eight most effective essential oils for the face, and their unique skin care benefits, to help you choose the best oil for you.
+Below you’ll find the eight most effective essential oils for the face, and their unique skin care benefits.

-If I could only choose one essential oil to use on the face for time and all eternity, it would be frankincense.
+If I had to choose only one essential oil to use on my the face for time and all eternity, I’d choose frankincense.

 Frankincense is perfect for all skin types, as it helps to balance the skin’s normal barrier functions.
 It helps dry skin become less dry and oily skin less oily.

 This ancient oil is a powerhouse anti-ager.
-Frankincense stimulates remodeling of the skin’s tissue, tightens and tones the skin.
-It’s rejuvenating, and gives a healthy glow.
+Frankincense stimulates remodeling of the skin’s tissue, and tightens and tones the skin.
+It’s rejuvenating and creates a healthy glow.

-There are several different types of frankincense essential oil, depending on the species of plant it is made from.
-For skin care, frankincense carterii and frankincense frereana are the most beneficial.
+There are several types of frankincense essential oil, dependant on the species of plant from which it is extracted.
+Frankincense carterii and frankincense frereana are the most beneficial for skin care.

-My second favorite essential oil for the face has to be geranium.
-This is another I use in my daily facial cream blend.
+Geranium essential oil is another favorite and one I use in my daily facial cream blend.
 It’s divine.

-I’ll be honest, I wasn’t a complete fan of geranium’s scent at first.
-But I stuck with this essential oil because its skin care benefits are awesome.
+Admittedly, I wasn’t a fan of geranium’s lusty green scent at first.
+But I stuck with this essential oil because its skin care benefits are phenomenal.